-In particular, when men have nightmares they tend to see different kinds of disasters: floods, earthquakes, tsunamis.
-Also they are often chased by flock of birds and swarms of insects.
+In particular, when men have nightmares, they tend to see different kinds of disasters: floods, earthquakes, tsunamis.
+Also, they are often chased by a flock of birds and swarms of insects.

 To the surprise of the experts, most people who experienced shame, guilt, or disgust in a dream watched their nightmares until the end and did not wake up in a cold sweat.
 The scientists estimate that about 5-6 percent of all people regularly see bad dreams.

 Professor Anthony Zadra, one of the authors, said that, in fact, the reason why people do have dreams is insufficiently studied by psychologists.
 However, he expressed confidence that recurring nightmares can be treated by the technique of positive visualization.